Interstate 45

 IH 45 enters the metro Dallas area from Ferris and Wilmer to the southeast.
 Portions of I-45 along this stretch were reconstructed and widened in the late 1990s.
 The IH 45 freeway meets IH 20 (Lyndon B. Johnson Freeway) on the north side of Hutchins before entering Dallas proper.
 The Julius Schepps Freeway takes IH 45 north of the Trinity River crossing and Loop 12 to an impressive view of the Dallas skyline on the final stretch.

-IH 45 comes to an end at a stack interchange with IH 30 east of Downtown Dallas, while U.S. 75 begins its trek through the Dallas metro area along the North Central Expressway toward Oklahoma.
+IH 45 concludes at a stack interchange with IH 30 east of Downtown Dallas opposite the beginning of U.S. 75, which travels through the Dallas metro area along the North Central Expressway to Oklahoma.
 Unsigned IH 345 lines the first 1.4 miles of the North Central Expressway to Spur 366 northeast of Downtown.

 IH 45 replaced U.S. 75 between Galveston and Dallas.
 The last remaining section of US 75 was between Fairfield and Streetman, and had become quite dangerous by the time of replacement in 1971.